 Ishkold Village fortified Church, 1472

 Curiously enough, Belarus splits into six quite different ethnical districts and each of them has something to boast of.
-We shall proceed to Nesvizh Castle, a branch of the National Arts Gallery and then to Mir, taking a short break at the castle cellar restaurant – the harbor of a traveler seeking to taste Belarusian cuisine dishes.
+We shall proceed to Nesvizh Castle, a branch of the National Arts Gallery and then to Mir, taking a short break at the castle cellar restaurant – the haven of a traveler seeking to taste Belarusian cuisine.

 Nesvizh castle court view, Belarus tour package